|

-A very simple MjSip-based User Agent (UA) implementation
+A very simple mjSIP-based User Agent (mjUA) implementation

-is also available.
-It can be used with a GUI (Graphical
+is available.
+It can be used with a GUI (Graphical User

 The main features of the MjUA are: